ekashida/gallery/src/gallery-pathogen-encoder/README.md

 ## Integrating the encoder

+We use the gallery tag `gallery-2013.09.04-21-56` in the example below, but you should check the [yui3-gallery](https://github.com/yui/yui3-gallery) for the latest tag which will get you the latest version of the pathogen encoder.

+### Steps

 There are 3 steps that need to happen in order to integrate with YUI Loader:

 1) Deliver the module as part of the application seed